elunna/hackem/hackem_changelog.md

     - Works as a foil to the new monster spell 'destroy armor'
 - [x] spellbook of sonicboom
 - [x] spellbook of summon undead
-- [x] spellbook of invisiblity - now a level 1 spell (to compensate for the lack of permament intrinsic invisibility)
+- [x] spellbook of invisiblity - now a level 2 spell

 - [x] spellbook of fire bolt (new Hack'EM special!)
   - Fire Bolt is only available to the Flame Mage and will not generate randomly.